bywords/bywords.github.io/_pages/about.md

 ---

 I am a postdoctoral researcher at UCLA, working with [Dr. Jungseock Joo](http://jsjoo.com).
 Before joining UCLA, I was also a postdoc at Qatar Computing Research Institute.
-I received my Ph.D. from KAIST in 2018 with the honored dissertation with the guidance of [Dr. Meeyoung Cha](https://ds.ibs.re.kr/index.php/ci/).
+I received my Ph.D. at KAIST with [Dr. Meeyoung Cha](https://ds.ibs.re.kr/index.php/ci/).

 I am interested in tackling emerging social issues through analyzing online data and providing data-driven solutions for mitigating the problems.
 Recent interest focuses on **detecting** *misinformation* and *social bias* in online media platforms, and **understanding** its effects on future *audience behaviors*.
 My technical expertise lies in **Data Science** and **Deep Learning**, and in particular, I have experiences in **Natural Language Processing** and **Causal Inference**.